Jezreel Sarah Nathan

 Artist / Designer

 4 out of 5 individuals who are blind can be cured entirely by corrective surgery.
-This one daunting fact was the singular reason for See Now and Taxi Fabric to come together.
+This one blaring fact was the singular reason for Purpose and Taxi Fabric to come together.

-To that extent, a workshop was conducted by Jezreel, the designer of the taxi and Sanket Avlani, founder of Taxi Fabric.
+To that extent, a workshop was conducted by Jezreel, the designer of the taxi and Sanket, the Founder of Taxi Fabric.
 In this workshop, about 10-12 blind children were given drawing stationery, art supplies and a word each.
 Each of them had to paint that word on paper.
 Considering their visual impairment, most of the kids’ representations of those words were essentially abstract looking paint splotches.

 To visually represent the message that every 4 out of 5 visually impaired children could have their sight restored, Jezreel placed one paint splotch alongside 4 more of the same splotches with 4 variations of line drawings of each corresponding word.

 For everyone involved in the collaboration, it turned out to be a life-changing experience.
 “There were many instances that invoked a deep sense of gratitude for having the ability to see, but at the same time there was even wonder looking at the kids who in spite of their impairment were so full of joy and open to accepting the challenge of drawing something they had only felt, but never seen before, says Anant Ahuja, Strategist and Partner, Taxi Fabric.

 It made one realise that no matter what background or strata of society one belongs to, everyone has the right to hope for a better tomorrow, a comfortable way of living, and a more fulfilling existence.